albertfares/yt-data-analysis/README.md

 ## Abstract :page_facing_up::
-YouTube hosts billions of videos, but how do audiences navigate this vast landscape?
-This project maps the hidden social structures connecting content and communities by analyzing 8.6 billion comments from 449 million users across 72.9 million videos (2016-2019).
-We construct an audience network where videos connect through shared commenters, revealing how content clusters emerge from viewing behavior rather than official categories.
-By detecting communities at multiple scales, we examine how these groups interact, overlap, and evolve over time.
-We investigate what characterizes community members, which videos serve as bridges between different audience clusters, and how engagement quality relates to network position.
-Since we cannot access YouTube's recommendation algorithm, we infer content relationships directly from audience behavior, providing a bottom-up view of the platform's social structure.
-Our findings reveal the organic organization of YouTube's ecosystem and offer insights into how communities form and connect across this massive platform.
+YouTube recommendation algorithms typically rely on passive metrics like views and watch time.
+This project takes a different approach by mapping the active social structure of the platform.
+By analyzing millions of comments from the YouNiverse dataset, we focus on the "1% of users" who actively participate rather than just consume.
+We construct a Channel-Category Network, aggregating individual videos into stable communities of conversation.
+This macroscopic view reveals how different interest groups (e.g., "Gaming," "Politics") interact and identifies the specific "Diplomat Channels" that serve as bridges between them.
+Simultaneously, we cluster users into distinct "Tribes" based on their commenting behavior.
+By combining these two layers—the Channel Map and the User Tribes—we propose a novel, community-driven recommendation system designed to diversify user interests via trusted social pathways, rather than reinforcing echo chambers.

 ## Research Questions :thought_balloon::
 ### User Communities (User level):